webmin/webmin.com/content/security.md

 {{< alert warning question "Found a bug?"
 "If you info found a new security related bug report it at **[security@webmin.com](mailto:security@webmin.com)**" >}}

+### Webmin 2.202 and below [February 26, 2025]
+#### SSL certs from clients may be trusted unexepectedly

+- If Webmin is configured to trust remote IP addresses provided by a proxy *and* you have users authenticating using client SSL certs, a browser connecting directly (not via the proxy) can provide a forged header to fake the client cert.

+- Upgrade to Webmin 2.301 or later, and if there is any chance of direct requests by clients disable this at Webmin -> IP Access Control -> Trust level for proxy headers.

+  > Thanks to Tatsu Taki from JPCERT/CC for reporting this.

 ### Webmin 2.105 and below [April 15, 2024]
 #### Privilege escalation by non-root users [CVE-2024-12828]